always excel and surpass others…~ Homer, Iliad

 “ALWAYS BE EXCELLENT”

-The Western way of life invests in relation to the education of our children, in the acquisition of specific knowledge for livelihood reasons, in the necessity of acquiring skills for “survival”.
+The Western lifestyle, we have adopted, invests in the preeminence of our children, in acquiring specific knowledge for livelihood reasons, in the necessity of acquiring skills for “survival.”

 *Main Photo: Seth Doyle